aem-design/npm-compose-webpack/README.md

-# npm-compose-webpack
+# AEM.Design Compose Webpack
-Webpack configuration and helpers for the AEM.Design compose module
+Webpack configuration and helpers for the AEM.Design compose module.